-Engagement in the VPI: During 2022 Equinor participated in VPI Corporate Pillar activities and webinars and contributed to the work with VPI Strategic Review.
-Equinor attended two working group meetings in Brazil.
+Engagement in the VPI: During 2024 Equinor attended working group meetings in Brazil.

-Transparency: Each year Equinor publicly re-states our commitment to the VPs and actively participates in the VPI.
-Our approach to managing human rights in security arrangements is outlined on the Sustainability pages of our corporate website www.equinor.com.
+Transparency: Our approach to managing human rights in security arrangements is outlined on the Sustainability pages of our corporate website www.equinor.com.
 We also share this information with relevant stakeholders as part of our outreach on human rights and broader sustainability issues, and Equinor Code of conduct.

-Reporting indicator 2: Examples of promoting awareness of the Voluntary Principles (the VPs) throughout the organization or government, including within the value chain.
+2. Examples of promoting awareness of the Voluntary Principles throughout the organization or government, including within the value chain.